volkamerlab/kissim_app/notebooks/fingerprints/README.md

 ## `remove_spatial_outliers.ipynb`

-### Investigate and remove spatial outliers
+### Investigate spatial outliers

 We take a look at all structures that contain residues (CA atoms) with a distance to the `kissim` subpocket centers below/above a certain minimum/maximum cutoff.

-This allows us to identify outlier structures that we want to exclude from our dataset.
+This allows us to identify outlier structures that we want to exclude from our dataset (in our `kissim` pipeline this is done with the `kissim outlier` CLI).

 ## `spatial_feature_cutoffs.ipynb`